 Since 2009, PIFSC economists have maintained a continuous economic data collection program in American Samoa through collaboration with the PIFSC Western Pacific Fisheries Information Network (WPacFIN).
 The economic data collection gathers fishing expenditure data for boat-based reef fish, bottomfish, and pelagic fishing trips on an ongoing basis.
 Data for fishing trip expenses include gallons of fuel used, price per gallon of fuel, cost of ice used, cost of bait and chum used, cost of fishing gear lost, and the engine type of the boat.
-These economic data are collected from same subset of fishing trips as the boat-based creel survey carried out by the local fisheries management agencies and WPacFIN.
-Figure 9 shows the average trip costs for American Samoa bottomfish trips during 2009-2022.
-The section on economic performance is intended to present 20 year trends for the fishery, however, trip cost data were not available prior to 2009 when the trip data collection program began.
+These economic data are collected from same subset of fishing trips as the boat-based creel survey carried out by the American Samoa DMWR and WPacFIN.
+Figure 9 shows the average trip costs for American Samoa bottomfish trips from 2009-2022.
+Trip cost data are not available prior to 2009 when the trip data collection program began.

-In 2022, the average trip costs for bottomfish trips were \$123 (lower than 2021 \$172, nominal trip costs).
-Fuel price was up significantly in 2022, but trip costs went down due to reduced fuel usage reported in 2022.
+In 2022, the average cost for a bottomfish trip was \$123 (i.e., lower than \$172 in nominal trip costs in 2021).
+Fuel price increased notably in 2022, but trip cost went down due to reduced fuel usage.
 Supporting data for Figure 9 are presented in Table 26.
-The cost data summaries were generated by excluding outliners (the cases with >10 gallons/hour fished).
+The cost data summaries were generated by excluding outliners (i.e., cases with >10 gallons/hour fished).

 Figure 9.
-Average costs adjusted for American Samoa bottomfish trips adjusted to 2022 dollars
+Average costs for American Samoa bottomfish trips (adjusted to 2022 dollars)

 Data source: PIFSC Continuous Cost Data Collection Program (Chan and Pan 2019).
-Trip cost data are not available prior to 2009, as this is when the trip data collection program began.
+Trip cost data are not available prior to 2009 when the trip data collection program began.